-All television station SEUs with five or more full-time employees, and all radio station SEUs with eleven or more full-time employees must file a "Broadcast Mid-Term Report" on FCC Form 397 with the Commission by the first day of the month that constitutes the mid-point of their license terms.
-A copy of that report form is attached hereto as Attachment D. The two Annual EEO Public File Reports for the two annual periods preceding the date of filing must accompany the Form 397 filing.
+All television station SEUs with five or more full-time employees, and all radio station SEUs with eleven or more full-time employees must file a "Broadcast Mid-Term Report" on FCC Form 397 with the Commission by the first day of the month that constitutes the mid-point of their eight-year license term.
+A copy of that report form is attached hereto as Attachment D. The Annual EEO Public File Reports for the two years preceding the date of filing must accompany the Form 397 filing.